 At your initial consultation with Dr Rollason, he will explain all about the procedure and the benefits of having the treatment done to correct a tongue-tie.
 He will answer any of your questions and concerns that you may have.
 Once you are comfortable with the treatment, Dr Rollason can complete the treatment in this same visit.

 The procedure is carried out using the laser, which cuts and seals the tissue at the same time.
 There is instant release for tongue movement for the patient.
-Instead of needles, we use an anaesthetic cream, and you can also be with your child whilst the procedure takes place.
+Instead of needles, we can use an anaesthetic cream (however it is much easier for the patient to have a small amount of anaesthetic to make it more comfortable), and you can also be with your child whilst the procedure takes place.

 Most patients describe the procedure as similar to the feeling of a rubber band flicking on the skin and afterwards there may be a little scab underneath the tongue.
 There is no follow-up required, and we recommend no acidic foods until it is fully healed.